 Since 1993, we have grown into a thriving organisation with national and international impact, but we’ve stuck to our roots.
 Here are some of our milestones...

 Four friends got together to set up Trees for Cities, or as we used to be known, Trees for London.

-Three years after we were established, the volunteers and communities who had always made our work happen knew we were onto a good thing, and could do even more.
+Five years after we were established, the volunteers and communities who had always made our work happen knew we were onto a good thing, and could do even more.
 So, we decided we were going to plant 20,000 trees in London by 2001…

 An ambitious goal, but we met it a year early!
 Ready to keep going, we planted 10,000 more trees that year.

 We hadn’t had enough, so we campaigned for 1 million more trees to be planted in London.
 Backed by patron Alistair McGowan, Suggs of Madness, Ali G and then Mayor of London, Boris Johnson, the campaign pushed for the trees to be planted by the opening of the 2012 Olympics.
 As reported in the Evening Standard, Mr G said: “Planting a million trees is wikkid.”

 Our 10th anniversary!
 More trees were needed everywhere, we decided to expand our reach to the whole country, adopting the ‘Trees for Cities’ name and giving people up and down the country a chance to get stuck in with planting trees.

 We branched out even further, planting trees in cities across the world, including Addis Ababa, Ethiopia; Bucharest, Romania; and Nairobi, Kenya.
 In August 2004, we launched our first TV ad, ‘City Thumbprints’, which ran on Bloomberg and CNN.